Environmental hazard: Types

 A hazard can be defined as "a source of danger", or "the potential occurrence of a natural or human-induced physical event or trend that may cause loss of life, injury, or other health impacts, as well as damage and loss to property, infrastructure, livelihoods, service provision, ecosystems and environmental resources."

 Without the potential for exposure there is no hazard, (and without the potential for harmful consequence there is no risk).

 Environmental hazards can be categorized in many different ways, but the main distinction is between hazards to the environment, and hazards of the environment.

 Hazards to the environment

-Hazards to the environment usually imply hazards tha are dangerous to a natural environment of biomes or ecosystems, but artificial environments may also be at risk from exposure to hazards, which may be natural or anthropogenic.
+Hazards to the environment usually imply hazards that are dangerous to a natural environment of biomes or ecosystems, but artificial environments may also be at risk from exposure to hazards, which may be natural or anthropogenic.

 Hazards of the environment

 Hazards of an environment are hazards that are normally present in the specific environment and are dangerous to people, other organisms or property present in that environment.
 The environment can be natural or built, and may be a work or recreational environment In this case too, the hazards may be natural or anthropogenic.